National Liberation Front (Macedonia): Socialist Republic of Macedonia as part of Yugoslavia

-Foundation of NOF and first actions
+Foundation of NOF in 1945 and first actions

 After the liberation of Greece and the signing of the Treaty of Varkiza in February 1945, there was no sign of possible political stabilization of the country.
 The Communist-led forces become isolated from the process, and British intervention backed the right-wing government formed in Athens.
 After the ELAS was partly disarmed, the KKE and its forces concentrated on political struggle.
 But while the KKE was negotiating and fighting within the political framework, in northern Greece bands of the former Security Battalions (wartime collaborators) and government forces harassed the ethnic Macedonians, accusing them of autonomist activities.

 A number of ethnic Macedonians in Edessa, Kastoria and Florina, Paskal Mitrevski, Mihail Keramidzhiev, Georgi Urdov, Atanas Koroveshov, Pavle Rakovski and Mincho Fotev, formed the National Liberation Front on 23 April 1945.
 According to its statute, their objectives were: to resist the "Monarchist-Fascist aggressors", to fight for democracy and a Greek Republic; and the physical preservation of the ethnic Macedonian population.
+However, according to Stathis Kalyvas, as far as its ruling cadres were concerned its participation in the Greek Civil War was nationalist rather than communist, with the goal of secession from Greece.

 The NOF organised meetings, street and factory protests, and published illegal papers.
 The ethnic Macedonian KKE members who escaped Greece when the country was liberated started coming back to their homes, and many entered the ranks of NOF.
 Soon the group began forming partisan detachments.